 If you have bladder cancer, you're probably in a lot of pain.
 Bladder cancer can make it hurt to urinate and cause lower back pain.
 Needing to urinate but wanting to avoid pain, or not being able to, can feel hard to live with.

 At UVA Health, we work quickly to get your symptoms manageable.
-You can depend upon a care team that offers effective options for pain and treatment.
+You can depend on a care team that offers effective options for pain and treatment.

 Bladder Cancer Treatments at UVA Health